SmartCity Malta: Plans for Residential Units

 In June 2017, it was reported that real estate agents were advertising high-end residential apartments within the SmartCity site, even though the master plan and the permits issued by the Planning Authority did not feature any permits for residential units.
 In June 2018 it was confirmed that the Planning Authority was considering changes to the master plans for drastic increases to the height limitations, and rezoning of certain areas for residential development.

 Commercial Space

 The commercial space, more specifically, the Office Blocks have been developed in such a way as to meet the most stringent industry demands for companies who rely on data as a core part of their business with numerous layers of redundancy to ensure maximum levels of business continuity.

 The SmartCity campus is managed through the Central Campus Management System (CCMS) and is monitored and secured 24/7.
 Thermal comfort and Air Quality control is maintained through the use of HVAC systems that provide office tenants a filtered and controlled environmental experience.
-Lighting is handled using an Intelligent BMS (Building Management System), which results in substantial cost saving and presents itself as a greener approach for lighting solutions.
+Lighting is handled using an Intelligent BMS (Building Management System).